-Human health is at a crisis.
-Life expectancy in the US has dropped for the third year in a row.
+Human health is in a crisis.
 Many disease rates are at all time highs, and continuing to rise while the US is spending more of its GDP on health care every year.
 The statistics are alarming.

 - 1:2 Cardiovascular Disease